 Yale Center for Clinical Investigation Multidisciplinary Post-Doctoral Training Program

-- The new Multidisciplinary Post-Doctoral Training Program in Translational Research will provide a new opportunity for Yale post-doctoral trainees in the Schools of Medicine, Nursing, Public Health, Biomedical Engineering, Statistics and Data Science, Computer Science, and Applied Math to receive up to 2 years devoted to training across the full span (T1-T4) of clinical and translational research.
-The Multidisciplinary Post-Doctoral Training Program in Translational Research will have the same goals as the three existing TL-1 programs, namely to identify and support a representative and diverse group of outstanding trainees in each of the programs who specifically want to pursue careers in clinical and translational research; to train them in the use of state-of-the-art research tools; to enhance their abilities to work collaboratively in complex multidisciplinary research teams; to provide outstanding mentoring (including concordant mentoring) by experienced and diverse faculty that support the trainee’s long-term professional development.
-The program will tap into Yale’s established educational leadership team whom has diverse backgrounds in clinical and translational research, as well as expertise in the evaluation and dynamic reshaping of medical education programs.
+The Multidisciplinary Post-Doctoral Training Program in Translational Research will provide an opportunity for Yale post-doctoral trainees in the Schools of Medicine, Nursing, Public Health, Biomedical Engineering, Statistics and Data Science, Computer Science, and Applied Math to receive up to 2 years devoted to training across the full span (T1-T4) of clinical and translational research.
+The Multidisciplinary Post-Doctoral Training Program in Translational Research seeks to support a representative and diverse group of outstanding trainees in each of the programs who specifically want to pursue careers in clinical and translational research; to train them in the use of state-of-the-art research tools; to enhance their abilities to work collaboratively in complex multidisciplinary research teams; to provide outstanding mentoring (including concordant mentoring) by experienced and diverse faculty that support the trainee’s long-term professional development.
+The program will tap into Yale’s established educational leadership team who have diverse backgrounds in clinical and translational research, as well as expertise in the evaluation and dynamic reshaping of medical education programs.
 The leadership will work directly with both the trainees and their mentors to promote multidisciplinary team-based research that addresses complex medical and/or societal aspects of health and healthcare delivery in the US and around the world.
 Awards will be for one year with the potential to request a second year of support.

-- The YCCI is committed to the development and support of a research workforce that engages the ideas, creativity, and innovation from all diverse backgrounds and segments of society.
-YCCI seeks to promote diversity in all of its training and research programs, and to increase the participation of underrepresented groups.
-We have therefore decided this year to launch a new initiative focused on the further promotion of diversity in translational research.
+The YCCI is committed to the development and support of a research workforce that engages the ideas, creativity, and innovation from all diverse backgrounds and segments of society.
 YCCI announces this request for applications for the YCCI Post-Doctoral Program to Promote Diversity in Translational Research, which will provide support to under-represented post-doctoral trainees.
 Translational research includes clinically-based, laboratory-based, population-based or community-based research that is focused on understanding or treating human diseases.
 The goal of the program is to attract outstanding trainees who are members of populations that are under-represented in the biomedical research workforce and who want to pursue careers in any type of translational research.
+The program provides training in the use of state-of-the-art research tools; enhances the abilities of the trainees to work collaboratively in complex multidisciplinary research teams; and provides outstanding mentoring (including concordant mentoring) by experienced and diverse faculty that support the trainee’s long-term professional development, including connecting diverse individuals to supportive networks; and providing resources for retention and eliminating barriers for career transition.